-The Carsey-Wolf Center’s new Impact Media Internship Program, generously funded by a UCSB alumnus, equips undergrads with the production skills they need to effectively support humanitarian and environmental organizations as media interns.
+The Carsey-Wolf Center’s Impact Media Internship Program equips undergraduate students with the production skills they need to effectively support humanitarian and environmental organizations as media interns.
 Through this exciting program, students will support local organizations by helping them to tell compelling, timely stories about their work.
 The program will provide students with an invaluable opportunity to gain real-world media production experience.

 This program is generously funded by Mike and Diane Christian, the managing director and founder of Someone Else’s Child Foundation.

 Ian Kellett is an accomplished field producer, cinematographer, storyteller and performer.
 Working with National Geographic, BBC, WoodsHole Oceanographic Institution and Ocean X, Ian produced dozens of expeditions connecting media to innovative ocean solutions.

 Ian enthusiastically explores new media-landscapes and is endlessly curious about designing innovative outreach strategies.
 As a director of photography he lensed award winning films including National Geographic’s Defender of the Wild and several globally distributed TV series including Pacific Abyss and Oceans.
 His lifelong passion is to create transformative experiences and stories that support thriving stewardship of aquatic systems.
 Ask him about building an editing studio inside a mobile shipping container and the challenges of project managing the design and build of the most advanced deep sea cinematography cameras in the world.
 An enthusiastic advocate for environmental science and emotional storytelling, Ian has an abiding curiosity for innovative distribution and emergent media technologies.
 He is a passionate teacher who loves to explore the psychology of influence and how to attune audiences to the natural world.